milaflops/advent/readme.md

 all inputs are saved to `/YEAR/inputs/day_X.txt`

-but I `.gitignore`d all the inputs for now, 'cause I'm not sure if it's poor form to commit this stuff
+but I `.gitignore`d all the inputs for now, 'cause I'm not sure if it's poor form to commit this stuff idk